ahoymarcus/nextjs-myjs-tech-blog/articles/javascript-trick-patterns-overview-2022-05-26.md

 1. ##### Introduction
 2. ##### Organizing the JavaScript Code
     2.1.
 Plain Old JavaScript Objects and Object Constructor
     2.2.
 Factory Functions and the Module Pattern
+    2.3.
+Classes
+    2.4.
+ES6 Modules
 3. ##### The 'This' Word
 	3.1.
 The Global Context
 	3.2.
 The Function Scope